 - Assigning checklist items to a particular group allows for multiple checklist items to be combined into a group and added to an applicant's checklist at the same time.
 This eliminates the need to construct numerous checklist rules instructing Slate when to add each individual checklist item.

-One More Time -- Use Groups Whenever Possible.
+Reminder: Use Groups Whenever Possible.

-Any checklist items that are added manually, or via a rule that does not define the checklist group, will remain on an applicant’s checklist regardless of whether or not the applicant no longer meets the criteria for the checklist rule that added the item.
+Any checklist items that are added manually, or through a rule that does not define the checklist group, will remain on an applicant’s checklist regardless of whether or not the applicant no longer meets the criteria for the checklist rule that added the item.

 To construct checklist rules:

-An example of a checklist rule would be if a Slate partner had an "International" checklist group that should be assigned to all international applicants, they might construct a rule like this:
+If a Slate partner had an "International" checklist group that should be assigned to all international applicants, they might construct a rule like this:

-Test in Test!
+Test Rules in Test!